kraasch/astar-with-tests/README.md

 This is work in progress.
 The A-star algorithm has been tested already.

+The main idea is to chop down a maze into smaller problems which can be analyzed in parallel (i.e. multi-threaded environments).

 What remains to do is to test and implement the ideas below.

 ## Idea to speed up A-star algorithm